Bashka Paeff: Biography

 Paeff was born into a Jewish family in Minsk, Russian Empire in 1889.
 When she was a year old, her family immigrated to the United States.
 At the age of 13 or 14 she enrolled in Massachusetts College of Art and Design (then called Massachusetts Normal Art School) in Boston.
 In addition to completing programs in drawing, painting, and art education, she studied sculpture with Cyrus Edwin Dallin and graduated in 1911.
 In 1914 she attended the School of the Museum of Fine Arts, Boston, where she studied with Bela Pratt, and was sometimes called the "Subway sculptor" because she worked at Boston's Park Street T station.
 She worked at the MacDowell Colony in Peterborough, New Hampshire on seven occasions from 1916 through 1937 and executed a sculpture of Mrs. Edward MacDowell seated in a chair.
 Paeff married Samuel Montefiore Waxman, Professor of Romance Languages at Boston University.

 Paeff was a member of the Guild of Boston Artists, the Detroit Society of Arts and Crafts, Boston Society of Architects and the Society of Arts and Crafts, Boston.
-In 1923, her listed address was 6 Pinckney Street, Boston, Massachusetts.
+She frequently exhibited at the Guild including the sculpture of Jane Addams in the organization's Spring 1915 general exhibition.
+One of her early prominent sculptures was the Children of Youth podium for Brucemore, the Cedar Rapids, Iowa estate home of breakfast cereal magnate George Bruce Douglas.
+In 1918 she executed a bas-relief of Oliver Wendell Holmes.
+The Boston Museum of Fine Arts included her sculpture of the "Whippet Dog" in a 1920 exhibit of local artists in its Renaissance Court that also included works by William Paxton and John Singer Sargent.
+In 1918 her studio address was Boston's Arlington Street but in 1923, her listed address was on Pinckney Street, Boston, Massachusetts.

 Today Paeff is perhaps best known for the Maine Sailors and Soldiers Memorial on Route 1 crossing from Portsmouth, New Hampshire into Kittery, Maine.
 Its creation was marred by some political controversy.
 She received her commission in 1924 from Governor Percival P. Baxter, but in 1925 his successor, Governor Ralph Brewster, rejected the piece as overly pacifist.
 Minor changes accommodated both men, and the revised sculpture was installed in 1926 in what is now called John Paul Jones Memorial Park.
 Another notable sculpture of a boy and his dog is located in Westbrook Maine.
 A friend of Paeff, Cornelia Warren commissioned the Warren Memorial Fountain to honor her father John E. Warren and it featured a crouched boy on a rock with a resting Belgian Police Hound at its base.
 The boy is directing a flow of water into a pool for the dog to drink.
 The boy was modeled after John Warren's grandson, Mortimer Warren, Jr. The dog was modeled after a pet of Boston attorney, Sherman Whipple.
 This sculpture was part of her 1919 show at the Guild of Boston Artists.
 The sculpture still stands on the shore of the Presumpscot River near the Warren Paper Mill.